Increasing Database Size Limit in Exchange Server Standard

 2. Then open the Registry Editor (regedit.exe) and go to the registry key HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\MSExchangeIS\<YourServerName>\Private-<your-db-GUID>;

-3. Specify the maximum database size you want to set in the Database Size Limit in GB registry parameter.
+3. Specify the maximum database size that you want to set in the Database Size Limit in GB registry parameter.
 If this parameter is missing, create it manually (DWORD type);

 increase Database Size Limit in GB in registry on Exchange Server